How Scott Budnick is creating an impact-first entertainment company

 Released last January, Just Mercy was the test case for what One Community hopes to achieve; “an impact-first company,” as Budnick calls it.
 In other words, an entertainment company that starts with the awareness and change piece, using content to amplify it.
 The film, which also starred Jamie Foxx, made $50 million at the box office (it cost half that) when it was released by Warner Bros.
 But more important to Budnick than its financial return—though that matters, too—is that it raised awareness around criminal justice reform and led to actual government policy changes.
 After screening the film for California Governor Gavin Newsom and building a relationship with him, the legislature passed two bills easing restrictions on incarcerated individuals.

 While Hollywood has produced plenty of films with uplifting themes in its time, their message tends to fade away minutes after opening weekend.
 Budnick’s goal is to create projects embedded in a campaign that can produce more lasting impact.
 It’s a mission that resonates more than ever, coming on the heels of a year rocked by COVID-19 and racial equity protests, and over the past several months a slew of heavy-hitters in the philanthropic world have joined Budnick’s cause.
 Among the company’s new investors are former Microsoft CEO and Clippers owner Steve Ballmer and his wife Connie; activist investor Daniel Loeb; Lowercase Capital‘s Chris and Crystal Sacca; Manchester by the Sea producer Kim Steward (the daughter of billionaire businessman David L. Steward); and Michael Rubin, founder and executive chairman of Fanatics, and partner in the Philadelphia 76ers.
-They join existing investors who include Endeavor Content; Milwaukee Bucks co-owner Wes Edens; and Starwood Capital Group chairman and CEO Barry Sternlicht.
+They join existing investors who include Endeavor Content; Milwaukee Bucks co-owner Wes Edens; Starwood Capital Group chairman and CEO Barry Sternlicht; and Ford Foundation.

 Armed with $60 million in funding, the plan now is to scale One Community to be able to produce between four and six film and TV projects a year.
 Next up is Respect, the Aretha Franklin biopic starring Jennifer Hudson that MGM is distributing next August.
 (The film was originally planned to come out in January but was pushed due to the pandemic.)
 Also on the way are In the Shadow of the Mountain, starring Selena Gomez as Peruvian mountaineer Silvia Vásquez-Lavado, the first openly gay woman to climb the highest mountain on every continent, and a survivor of sexual abuse; King Leopold’s Ghost, about imperialist oppression in the Congo in the early 20th century, which Ben Affleck is directing; and a film starring Margot Robbie about incarcerated women in California who fight fires while in prison but who are not allowed to become firefighters once they are released.